-In equation (42) the coefficient in front of i_t is positive, and the coefficient in front of π_t is less than one.
-The model has a positive, stable inflation response to an increase in interest rates, rather than a negative, unstable response in the solid line, labeled "Inflation π ."
+In (42) the coefficient in front of i_t is positive, and the coefficient in front of π_t is less than one.
+The model has a positive, stable inflation response to an increase in interest rates, rather than a negative, unstable response.
 Figure 11 presents this response.
-And the response is Fisherian, both in the short and long run.
-The whole reason that we are here-the hope that adding price stickiness to the frictionless model illustrated by figure 8 would generate a model with a short-run inflation decline-fails, at least so far.
+And it is Fisherian, both in the short and long run.
+The whole reason that we are here - the hope that adding price stickiness to the frictionless model illustrated by Figure 8 would generate a model with a short-run inflation decline - fails, at least so far.

-Already, the New Keynesian model reverses the hallowed doctrine that interest rate pegs are unstable.
+Already, the new-Keynesian model reverses the hallowed doctrine that interest rate pegs are unstable.
 Now it undoes the widespread presumption that higher interest rates temporarily lower inflation when prices are sticky.

-Here too, v_t^r and i_t enter (42) together, so we can read figure 11 as the response of inflation to a natural rate v^r fall, when interest rates do not or cannot move.
-The natural rate fall raises inflation.
+Here too, v_t^r and i_t enter (42) together, so we can read Figure 11 as the response of inflation to a natural rate v^r fall, when interest rates do not or cannot move.
+The natural-rate fall raises inflation.
 Higher inflation with a fixed nominal rate produces a lower real rate.
 Thus, inflation accommodates needed changes in the natural real rate, albeit slowly, all by itself, without the need for active Fed action or announcements.
 Contrariwise, a rise in the natural rate with no change in interest rates leads to a steady decline in inflation, all on its own, to produce the higher real rate with unchanged nominal rates.
 One might read the history of slowly decreasing inflation during recovery at the zero bound as an instance of this mechanism.

-Figure 11 includes the case of less price stickiness, $\kappa = 1$, in place of $\kappa = 1/2$ in the line labeled "less sticky."
+Figure 11 includes the case of less price stickiness, $\kappa=1$ in place of $\kappa=1/2$.
 Again, dynamics happen more quickly.
-But in this case, unlike the Old Keynesian adaptive expectations model, dynamics smoothly approach the frictionless limit, in which $i_t = r + E_t \pi{t+1}$ and expected inflation rises immediately to match the rise in nominal interest rate.
+But in this case, unlike the old-Keynesian adaptive expectations model, dynamics smoothly approach the frictionless limit, in which $i_t=r+E_t\pi{t+1}$ and expected inflation rises immediately to match the rise in nominal interest rate.
 This is an attractive property.

-(Difficulties with the frictionless limit happen in New Keynesian models when one ties down the equilibria by choices of future inflation and one introduces time-0 jumps.
+(Difficulties with the frictionless limit happen in new-Keynesian models when one ties down the equilibria by choices of future inflation and one introduces time - 0 jumps.
 Then small changes in the future inflation imply large jumps in today's inflation, and those changes get bigger as price stickiness is reduced or the horizon increases.
-Some of these issues are discussed with figure 19 below.
-Cochrane 2017 discusses the issue at length.
-This calculation smoothly approaches a frictionless limit, in a way the Old Keynesian model above does not.
-That does not mean that all calculations in the New Keynesian literature smoothly approach fricitionless limits.
+Some of these issues are discussed with Figure 19 below.
+Cochrane (2016b) discusses the issue at length.
+This calculation smoothly approaches a frictionless limit, in a way the old-Keynesian model above does not.
+That does not mean that all calculations in the new-Keynesian literature smoothly approach fricitionless limits.
 Many do not.)

-As in the frictionless model of figure 8, this rational-expectations sticky-price model only ties down expected inflation, so one can add any unpredictable shock δ{t+1} to the ex post versions of equations (42) and (43), that is, the version with π{t+1} , not $E_t \pi{t+1}$, on the left-hand side.
+As in the frictionless model of Figure 8, this rational-expectations sticky-price model only ties down expected inflation, so one can add any unpredictable shock δ{t+1} to the ex-post versions of (42) and (43), i.e. the version with π{t+1} , not $E_t\pi{t+1}$ on the left-hand side.
 One cannot expect unexpected jumps, so for an impulse-response function, multiple equilibria only introduce the possibility of an unexpected jump on the date people learn the new policy.

 Unlike the frictionless case, unexpected jumps have lasting effects.
-To the solutions of equation (42) with $\pi_0 = 0$ we can add for any value of π_0 .
+To the solutions of (42) with $\pi_0=0$ we can add for any value of π_0 .

-$$\pi_t = \left(\frac{1}{1+\sigma\kappa}\right)^t \pi_0 \tag{44}$$
+$$\pi_t = \left(\frac{1}{1 + \sigma\kappa}\right)^t \pi_0 \tag{44}$$